 Donate to the Church

-In communities across Scotland and beyond, churches continue to provide ministry, practical support and loving care to people from all walks of life.
+In communities across Scotland and beyond, churches provide ministry, practical support and loving care to people from all walks of life.

-Many Church of Scotland ministers and their congregations are reaching out by phone or online to provide pastoral care and spiritual support to people who need reassurance, hope and comfort.
-Many are supporting our key workers and their families as they continue to deliver vital services.
-They are caring for bereaved families amid challenging restrictions.
+Many Church of Scotland ministers and their congregations provide pastoral care and spiritual support to people who need reassurance, hope and comfort.

-In addition, many churches are providing critical community services such as running foodbanks and feeding the hungry and homeless.
-A donation from you can help support the Church's work in your area and ensure the Church is sufficiently equipped and resourced to face these challenging times.
+In addition, many churches provide critical community services such as running foodbanks and feeding the hungry and homeless.
+A donation from you can help support the Church's work in your area and ensure the Church is sufficiently equipped and resourced to serve congregations and their communities.

 Through the donation form below, you may choose to give a one-off donation or donate every month.
 You can opt to direct your gift to a specific congregation or contribute to the general funds of the Church for use wherever the need is greatest.

-Thank you for supporting the Church of Scotland in this time of unprecedented crisis.
+Thank you for supporting the Church of Scotland.

 For information on the charitable fee PayPal charges, please visit the PayPal website.